bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   error message in case of failure, empty string ('') otherwise.

               **task_uid**: *str* or *None*
-                  task UID (expected to be the same as the input parameter) or *None* if the request failed.
+                  task UID (expected to be the same as the input parameter).
+May be *None* if the request fails.

               **status**: *'running'*, *'completed'*, *'not_found'* or *None*
                   status of the task or *None* if the request (not task) failed.